 If a child has been looked after for some time, the PEP should also include information about educational progress and how s/he learns best.

-When a child at the school becomes looked after, or when a looked after child joins the school either at the beginning of, or during, the school year, the designated teacher should make sure his or her specific educational needs are accurately and comprehensively assessed without delay.
+When a child at the school becomes looked after, or when a looked after child joins the school either at the beginning of, or during, the school year, the designated teacher should make sure his or her specific educational and developmental needs are accurately and comprehensively assessed without delay.
 This should include an assessment of reading.
 The Designated Teacher should work closely with other teachers to identify the young person’s strengths and weaknesses and any barriers to learning.
 This assessment of learning needs will form the basis for the development or review and refinement of the PEP.

 PEP’s should be developed and reviewed through a meeting attended by the allocated social worker, the Designated Teacher, the child, carers, and where possible, a representative from the Virtual School.

-The role and responsibilities of the Designated Teacher in relation to the PEP.
+The role and responsibilities of the Designated Teacher in relation to the PEP

 A PEP should set high quality expectations of rapid progress and put in place the additional support the child or young person needs in order to succeed.
 The Designated Teacher should have ultimate responsibility for leading the process of target setting for individual Children Looked After in school and rigorously track their attainment and progress.
 The Designated Teacher should make sure that the PEP is an effective tool to help the school do everything possible to support the young person’s educational progress.